cloth nappy glossary

 Mesh bags are commonly used to line the nappy bucket.
 They provide an effective means to transfer soiled nappies from bucket to machine without having to pick them up one by one.
-The whole bag can simply be placed inside the machine with the drawstring left open, and the nappies should naturally seperate from the bag during the wash cycle.
+The whole bag can simply be placed inside the machine with the drawstring left open, and the nappies should naturally separate from the bag during the wash cycle.

 An alternative method of holding flat nappies in place.
-Instead of the traditional pins, a Nappy Fastener is a plastic gripper that uses little teeth to grab the fabric.
-It is considered a safer alternative to pins.
+Instead of the traditional nappy pins, a Nappy Fastener is a plastic gripper that uses little teeth to grab the fabric.
+It is considered a safer alternative to safety pins.

 Organic fibre means that which comes from a plant that was grown without the use of chemical fertilisers and pesticides.
 Organic material usually comes at a higher price than regular material.

-A plastic snap fastening often found on nappies to fasten them around the waist, or on the front rise on One-Size nappies.
-Also known as "snaps".
+A plastic snap fastening often found on nappies to fasten them around the waist, or on the front rise on One Size nappies.
+Also known as 'snaps'.

-Polyurethane Laminate, a material which is applied to fabric to make it water resistant.
+PUL stands for Polyurethane Laminate, a material which is applied to fabric to make it water resistant.
 Many Nappy Covers are made with PUL, and Pocket Nappy and AIO systems incorporate it to make them waterproof.

-Refers to the front of a nappy, and typically used when referencing the adjustment of the snaps on a one-size nappy.
-For example "adjust the rise snaps to make the nappy larger"
+Refers to the front of a nappy, and typically used when referencing the adjustment of the snaps on a One Size Nappy.
+For example "adjust the rise snaps to make the nappy larger".

-A plastic snap fastening often found on nappies to fasten them around the waist, or on the front rise on One-Size nappies.
-Also known as "poppers".
+A plastic snap fastening often found on nappies to fasten them around the waist, or on the front rise on One Size Nappies.
+Also known as 'poppers'.

 A stay-dry material often found on the inside of nappies.
 This is a man-made, polyester material and has no relation to animal based suede.

-A thicker, more absorbent style of underwear that can be used during the transition from nappies to potty training
+A thicker, more absorbent style of underwear that can be used during the transition from nappies to potty training.